Hikes: Rae Lakes

 As the sun goes behind Ritter Peak and Banner Peak, it is time to pull out the wool clothing — sweater, hat, socks and mittens.
 When the sun disappears, “It’s as cold as a witches titanium belt buckle,” as Henry Berman would say.
 Clouds drifting by, and that seagull or one of his buddies is still lazily tooling around above us.
 It is hard to stay focused.
-We are by Ediza Lake, which was named after one of John Muir’s daughters.
-“Decent” and “Excellent” and “Dy-no-mite” would have been some of the exclamations the boys from the Prairie Trek Expeditions would shout.
+We are by Ediza Lake, which was a circle if beauty for 9,200 feet “Decent” and “Excellent” and “Dy-no-mite” would have been some of the exclamations the boys from the Prairie Trek Expeditions would shout.
 Can’t go wrong with a view like this.
 Mike is off cooking spaghetti, “so all is copacetic,” as Monty Billings would report.

 Suddenly my summer reverie was interrupted by the sound of helicopters.
 They appeared to be Navy rescue helicopters as we put the binoculars on them.
 The airborne pilots flew around and around, following no set pattern.
 Daredevils in the sky?
 Does it take twenty or thirty revolutions around an area to determine where to land?
 Eventually they flew off.
 Speculation continues.

 The campfire was a beauty.
 The wood was semi-rotten but dry, leaving little smoke or ash to contend with in the morning.
 The things that made the evening, however, were the stars.
 No moon, only Scorpio, Ursa Major, Ursa Minor, Cassiopeia, and the other dazzling constellations!